amaWalkers Camino

 Tuscany is located in the heart of Italy and offers the most pleasant temperatures in the months of May and June with very little rain and mild temperatures.

 Tuscany has many hot water springs, known and used for curative purposes since Etruscan and Roman times.
-You will visit a few on your way to Rome including Bagni San Filippo where the group will start walking from.
+You will visit a few on your way to Rome.

 In Lazio you will stay at Bolsena, on the shores of the largest volcanic lake in Europe.
 You'll will walk on ancient Roman Roads, through hazelnut orchards past pre-Roman Etruscan ruins.